xoxzo/blog.xoxzo.com/content/Engineering/django-vs-flask-en.md

 sudo apt-get install virtualenv
 ```

-Now that we have virtualenv installed, lets create a virtual environment and activate it.
+Now that we have virtualenv installed, let's create a virtual environment and activate it.
 ```
 virtualenv -p python3 venv/
 source venv/bin/activate